wp-plugins/wp-widget-gallery/readme.txt

 * Update WP-Widget Media upload.

 == Arbitrary section 1 ==

+= 1.4 =
+* Update error on activation and widget initiation.

 = 1.3 =
 * Small thumb as suggested by Ross Dawson.
 Added lightbox and masonry for small thumb.